alexanderfiabane/alexanderfiabane/README.md

 <h2 align="center">About me</h2>
 <p align="center">
   I enjoy challenging projects that make me out of my comfort set, the perfect environment to grow.
-Also, a passionate learner and helper.
+Also, I'm a passionate learner and helper who appreciates 🏯 Japanese culture and a ☕ good cup of coffee.
 </p>

 <h2 align="center">Technology Stack</h2>